The Thunder Rolls: All That Remains cover version

-Heavy metal band All That Remains released a cover of The Thunder Rolls on August 22, 2017, from their album Madness.
+Metalcore band All That Remains released a cover of The Thunder Rolls on August 22, 2017, from their album Madness.
 According to lead vocalist Phil Labonte, the band was pushing their boundaries: "Our core audience likes a lot of diverse styles of music and gets it, and I think there's enough stuff on it for people that haven't heard All That Remains before to be kind of lured in.
 That's always our point: how can we reach out to new people?"

 Taste of Country praised the cover commenting that All That Remains honors the song's dark nature with intense electric guitars and drums, coupled with Labonte's haunting vocals.
 The cover is also notable for containing a signature heavy metal scream on the song's title.
 All That Remains' cover features Labonte's vocals being layered to create an ethereal effect along with female backing vocals by Diamante Azzura.
 The music video for the cover put All That Remains at No. 1 among trending Vevo metal artists at the time, in addition to ranking high on Soundscan.
 The band notably performed an acoustic version of the cover at the studios of KAZR, an alternative rock radio station in Des Moines, Iowa.